MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 ---

 This episode discusses documentation strategies.
-In particular,  we will focus on how to build documentation using Sphinx and host that documentation online using [ReadTheDocs](https://readthedocs.org).
+In particular, we will focus on how to build documentation using Sphinx and host that documentation online using [Read The Docs].

 Documentation must be provided to allow for use, development, and maintenance of software.
 Documentation is often overlooked by developers since it can be tedious and boring.